ticketmaster-api/ticketmaster-api.github.io/products-and-docs/widgets/checkout/index.md

 - documentation
 - widgets
 - widget-checkout
-title: Checkout Widget
+title: Universal Checkout
 excerpt: Everything you need to start selling tickets on your website
-keywords: ticketmaster, checkout, widget, sell tickets, javascript, developer
+keywords: ticketmaster, universal checkout, widget, sell tickets, javascript, developer
 ---

-# CHECKOUT WIDGET
+# UNIVERSAL CHECKOUT

 {: .lead}
-This TM Widget allows clients, artists, and partners to setup and provide an enhanced experience for consumers within copy/paste distance.
+Ticketmaster Universal Checkout allows clients, artists, and partners to setup and provide an enhanced experience for consumers within copy/paste distance.

 ## Sell tickets directly on your website with no redirect